MicrochipTech/AzureDemo_WFI32E01/README.md

 Should you encounter any issues with your account or subscription, [submit a technical support ticket](https://azure.microsoft.com/en-us/support/options/).

-## Adding Extra Sensors to the WFI32-IoT Development Board
+## Adding Extra Sensors to the WFI32E01 Development Board

-Even though the WFI32-IoT Development Board has its own on-board light and temperature sensors, additional sensors can optionally be [added](./Clicks.md) relatively quickly using existing off-the-shelf hardware.
+Even though each WFI32E01 Development Board has its own on-board light and temperature sensors (there is no light sensor on the Curiosity board), additional sensors can optionally be added relatively quickly using existing off-the-shelf hardware.
+[Click here](./Clicks.md) for more details on how to add these sensors!

-## Program the WFI32-IoT Development Board
+## Program the WFI32E01 Development Board

 ### 1. Install the Development Tools

-Embedded software development tools from Microchip need to be pre-installed in order to properly program the WFI32-IoT Development Board and provision it for use with Microsoft Azure IoT services.
+Embedded software development tools from Microchip need to be pre-installed in order to properly program the WFI32E01 Development Board and provision it for use with Microsoft Azure IoT services.

-Click this link for the setup procedure (when completed, return to this page): [Development Tools Installation](./Dev_Tools_Install.md)
+[Click here](./Dev_Tools_Install.md) for the tools setup procedure and when completed, return to this page to continue with the next section.

 ### 2. Connect to Azure IoT Central